Windows OS Hub

 2. Select a product: ESXi (Embedded and Installable) and your ESXi build;

-4. Download a ZIP file with the update;
+4. Download the offline bundle ZIP file with the ESXi patch;

-5. Use the Datastore Browser to copy the archive to any datastore available to your host (it may be a local disk, an NFS folder, a VMFS LUN connected over iSCSI or Fiber Channel, or an external USB drive connected to your ESXi host).
+5. Use the Datastore Browser to copy the archive to any host datastore (it can be a local disk, an NFS folder, a VMFS LUN connected over iSCSI or Fibre Channel, or an external USB drive connected to your ESXi host).
 If there is not enough free space, expand the VMFS datastore; copy esxi patch to datastore

 Message: The update completed successfully, but the system needs to be rebooted for the changes to be effective.